|

 project in the field of Science of Autonomy funded by the Office of Naval Research (ONR),

-Decision-making based, and (ii) Scalable & Robust Distributed Collaboration,
+Decision-making, and (ii) Scalable & Robust Distributed Collaboration,

 based on the fundamental principles of Information Theory, Statistical Mechanics, and Automata Theory.